0xzapata/Ps4-UI/README.md

 ## Description

-**Ps4-UI** is a project that recreates the user interface (UI) of the PlayStation 4 using HTML, JavaScript, and CSS.
+**Ps4-UI** is a project that recreates the user interface (UI) of the PlayStation 4 using HTML, JavaScript, and pure CSS.
 With it, you can explore a faithful recreation of the iconic PS4 interface right in your web browser.

 ## Features

-- **Familiar Interface**: Navigate through an interface closely resembling the PlayStation 4 experience.
+- 🖥 **Familiar Interface**: Navigate through an interface closely resembling the PlayStation 4 experience.
-- **Simple Navigation**: Explore menus, icons, and PS4 features intuitively.
+- 🌐 **Simple Navigation**: Explore menus, icons, and PS4 features intuitively.
-- **Customization**: Experience the feeling of customization with profile and settings options.
+- ✏️ **Customization**: Experience the feeling of customization with profile and settings options.
-- **Gamepad Support**: Ps4-UI also supports gamepads for an authentic experience.
+- 🎮 **Gamepad Support**: Ps4-UI also supports gamepads for an authentic experience.

 ## How to Use